juanpc2018/Multi-Monitor-XP-W7/README.md

 when Not, 3D gets frozen. </br>

 if want multi-monitor, and software only has OpenGL drivers, </br>
-the only option is Windows 7x32 with those video cards </br>
+the only option is Windows 7x32 </br>

 dxcpl DirectX configuration wont do much, and similar for OpenGL only tests 1 card in XP. </br>
 board 975x, Q6600 CPU </br>